zacharysalloum/zacharysalloum.github.io/index.md

 <div class="log-step">
   <figure class="log-photo">
     <img src="/assets/images/printerFrame.png" alt="Printer frame assembly">
-    <figcaption>The 2020/2040 extrusion frame, bolted together with t-nuts and brackets.</figcaption>
+    <figcaption>The complete 2020/2040 extrusion frame</figcaption>
   </figure>
   <div class="log-text">
-    <span class="step-tag">Step 01 — Frame</span>
+    <h4>Step 01 — Building the Frame</h4>
-    <h4>A stiff, lightweight skeleton</h4>
-    <p>The frame had to be rigid enough to hold real tolerances but light enough not to fight the moving axes.
-Aluminum extrusion made both easy — and made the whole build feel more like assembling furniture than machining metal.</p>
+    <p>The first step in the build was assembling the frame.
+Aluminum extrusions stood out as the most effective material for their affordability, availability, and stiffness.
+Additionally, they are lightweight and can be quickly fixed together with brackets, screws, and t-nuts.
+This allows for quick assembly and prototyping, as using t-nuts eliminates the need to drill holes and tap threads.</p>
   </div>
 </div>

 <div class="log-step reverse">
   <figure class="log-photo">
     <img src="/assets/images/printerFrame2.png" alt="Y and Z axis rods mounted">
-    <figcaption>Y and Z linear rods going in, held by custom 3D-printed mounts.</figcaption>
+    <figcaption>Y and Z axis linear rods and motors</figcaption>
   </figure>
   <div class="log-text">
-    <span class="step-tag">Step 02 — Motion mounts</span>
-    <h4>Printing the parts I couldn't machine</h4>
-    <p>With no mill or lathe on hand, every custom bracket had to come off my own printer first — the Y/Z rod mounts, stepper motor mounts, endstop brackets, and the belt tensioner for the Y axis.
-It's a strange, recursive feeling: 3D printing the parts for a better 3D printer.</p>
+    <h4>Step 02 — Y and Z motion system installation</h4>
+    <p>The next step was mounting the Y and Z axis linear rods and stepper motors.
+This was accomplished by designing and 3D printing custom mounts to secure the rods and motors to the frame.
+The mount designs went through several iterations to ensure optimal rod rigidity and spacing.
+Various other parts were also integrated during this step, including endstop mounts, Z-axis leadscrews, and the Y-axis belt pulleys.</p>
   </div>
 </div>

 <div class="log-step">
   <figure class="log-photo">
     <img src="/assets/images/frameComplete.png" alt="X-axis gantry assembled">
-    <figcaption>The X-axis gantry — linear rods on both ends, riding on printed carriages.</figcaption>
+    <figcaption>The X-axis gantry, without the toolhead </figcaption>
   </figure>
   <div class="log-text">
-    <span class="step-tag">Step 03 — X-axis gantry</span>
+    <h4>Step 03 — Building the X-axis gantry</h4>
-    <h4>Getting the gantry moving</h4>
-    <p>Two linear rods attach to custom printed end pieces, which also house the bearings and leadscrew nuts that let the whole X-axis travel vertically.
-A stepper motor sits on one bracket, the belt pulley on the other, with a third printed piece riding the bearings to eventually hold the hot-end.</p>
+    <p>Next, the X-axis gantry was assembled.
+It consists of 2 linear rods joined by a custom 3D printed piece on each end.
+Those end pieces also contain bearings and leadscrew nuts, allowing the gantry to move vertically.
+The X-stepper motor is mounted to the left bracket, and the belt pulley is fixed to the bracket on the right.
+Another 3D printed piece rides on the X-axis bearings; it will serve as the mount for the hot-end and part cooling fan.
+Designing this assembly was extremely difficult, as everything had to fit together with virtually zero slop.</p>
   </div>
 </div>

 <div class="log-step reverse">
   <figure class="log-photo">
     <img src="/assets/images/printerHotend.png" alt="Hot-end and heated bed assembly">
-    <figcaption>Heated bed and hot-end going in — the part where the printer starts looking like a printer.</figcaption>
+    <figcaption>Heated bed and hot-end integration</figcaption>
   </figure>
   <div class="log-text">
-    <span class="step-tag">Step 04 — Bed &amp; hot-end</span>
-    <h4>Heated bed and hot-end</h4>
+    <h4>Step 04 — Heated bed and hot-end installation</h4>
-    <p>The heated bed clamps to an aluminum plate suspended on four springs — standard FDM design, but satisfying to get right, since it's what lets you dial in bed leveling by hand.
-The hot-end mounting plate clamps onto the X-axis bearings, with the cooling fan, duct, and drive belt all fixed to the same bracket so the whole assembly moves as one unit.</p>
+    <p>Next, the heated bed and hot-end assemblies were built and installed.
+The heated bed sits above an aluminum carriage plate that clamps onto the linear rod bearings.
+The two plates are separated by 4 springs and screws to allow for height adjustment of the heated bed.
+The hot-end assembly consists of a 3D printed mounting plate that clamps onto the X-axis bearings, the hot-end itself, as well as a cooling fan and duct.
+At this point, the X and Y drive belts were installed and tensioned.</p>
   </div>
 </div>

 <div class="log-step">
   <figure class="log-photo">
     <img src="/assets/images/printerExtruder.png" alt="Bowden extruder assembly">
-    <figcaption>The Bowden extruder — mounted to the frame instead of the hot-end, to keep weight down.</figcaption>
+    <figcaption>The Bowden extruder, mounted to the frame</figcaption>
   </figure>
   <div class="log-text">
-    <span class="step-tag">Step 05 — Extruder</span>
+    <h4>Step 05 — Extrusion system installation</h4>
-    <h4>Choosing Bowden over direct-drive</h4>
-    <p>Since speed was the whole point of this build, I went with a Bowden-style extruder — it pushes filament through a tube into the hot-end, so the stepper motor mounts to the frame rather than riding on the gantry.
-Direct-drive setups get "ringing" at high speed because of the added weight; Bowden avoids that, and lets you run a bigger, cooler-running motor.</p>
+    <p>This printer's extrusion system consists of a stepper motor, custom mounting bracket, extruder, and bowden tube.
+I used an off-the-shelf extruder due to its affordability and effectiveness.
+A Bowden style extruder was chosen for this build, due to this printer's emphasis on printing speed.
+Bowden extruders push filament through a tube, into the hot-end.
+This allows the stepper motor and extruder to be mounted to the frame of the printer, rather than directly to the hot-end.
+This prevents the "ringing" effect seen at higher print speeds when too much weight is placed on the hot-end.
+Additionally, a larger, cooler-running motor can be used.</p>
   </div>
 </div>